Kevin Starr, California's premier historian, dies at 76

 - Seattle’s Mayor Murray kills city-run bike-share program

+Starr, who was both an accomplished scholar and an effective public figure, was appointed state librarian by Gov. Pete Wilson in 1994 and served until 2004 under governors Gray Davis and Arnold Schwarzenegger, who named him State Librarian Emeritus.

-The 2006 recipient of the National Humanities Medal, Starr was a fourth-generation San Franciscan who graduated from the University of San Francisco and went on to earn his Ph.D. in American literature at Harvard University.
+The 2006 recipient of the National Humanities Medal, Starr was a fourth-generation San Franciscan who was raised in a Catholic orphanage.
+He graduated from the University of San Francisco, served in the U.S. Army and went on to earn his Ph.D. in American literature at Harvard University.

-Longtime friend and fellow USC professor Dana Gioia called him “brilliant, kind and the greatest historian of California.”
+A practicing Catholic, Starr was working on a series of books about the history of the Catholic church in Mexico, the United States and Canada.
+The first book in the series titled “Continental Ambitions: Roman Catholics in North America: the Colonial Experience,” was published in November.

+“Kevin wrote ’til the day he died.
+He was a productive and indefatigable scholar and the greatest historian of California,” said longtime friend and fellow USC professor Dana Gioia, who remembered his big, imposing friend walking into a San Francisco restaurant and stopping to greet to greet multiple prominent people as he made his way to his table.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.